 866.666.9455 (toll free)

 NAMSA has further committed to refer unresolved Privacy Shield complaints to TRUSTe, an alternative dispute resolution provider located in the United States.

-Further, NAMSA commits to cooperate with EU data protection authorities (DPAs) and the Swiss Federal Data Protection and Information Commissioner (FDPIC) and comply with the advice given by such authorities with regard to human resources data transferred from the EU and Switzerland in the context of the employment relationship.
+Further, NAMSA commits to cooperate with EU and EEA data protection authorities (DPAs) and the Swiss Federal Data Protection and Information Commissioner (FDPIC) and comply with the advice given by such authorities with regard to human resources data transferred from the EU, UK and Switzerland in the context of the employment relationship.
 The possibility exists, under certain conditions, for the individual to invoke binding arbitration as indicated by Annex I of the EU – U.S. Privacy Shield Framework.
 NAMSA is subject to the investigatory and enforcing powers from the Federal Trade Commission (FTC).